-Another very interesting plot is shown in Figure 10, in which the position error of the five approaches under the stringent condition of occlusion is described.
-The reason why this analysis is shown in this section instead of section 3.3.2 is that robustness against occlusion not only means to recognize the object at all, but to find it at the correct position.
+Another very interesting plot is shown in Figure 11, in which the position error of all approaches under the stringent condition of occlusion is described.
+Here, also the results of the least-squares adjustment are shown, because this method affects the returned object position.
+The reason why this analysis is shown in this section instead of section 3.3.2 is that robustness against occlusion not only means to recognize the object at all, but to find it at the correct position, i.e., Figure 11 helps to visualize false positives.
 It can be seen that the IC was accidentally shifted twice.
-The position errors are all very close to the three cluster centers except for the Hausdorff distance, for which in some instances the best match was more than 30 pixels from the true location.
-Concerning the other approaches some of the larger errors in the y coordinate result from refraction effects caused by the transparent ruler that was used in some images to occlude the IC.
+The position errors are all very close to the three cluster centers except for the Hausdorff distance and PatMax[®], for which in some instances the best match was more than 30 pixels and 3 pixels, respectively, from the true location.
+Apparently, these two methods seem to be susceptible to clutter and tend to return false positives.
+All other methods did not return even one false positive.
+Some of the larger errors in the y coordinate result from refraction effects caused by the transparent ruler that was used in some images to occlude the IC.
+By the way, comparing the plot concerning the least-squares adjustment to that of the shape-based matching the advantage of the adjustment becomes clear: the points are much closer to the three cluster centers.
+This improvement of the position accuracy is analyzed in section 3.3.2 in more detail.